 The learning outcomes are listed are not restrictive or limited, they are the launching pads for developing skills and competencies in learners of English language in class VI &VIII.
 Teachers may add activities to achieve outcomes.
-Pedagogical processes along with the learning outcomes to emphasize the process of learning and active participation of learners.
+Pedagogical processes along with the learning outcomes to emphasize the survey of the su to emphasize the process of learning and active participation of learners.
 The suggested activities exercises are to support teachers in creating learning opportunities for learners.